CHILDREN'S DEVELOPMENT AND TRAINING CENTRE (CDTC)

 WWM funded CDTC for over 10 years, proudly educating students through to Grade 9.
 Many students continued their education through to Grade 12 via our scholarship program.
 WWM no longer actively fund this program since March 2019.

-WWM has provided funds for school lunches, teacher’s salaries, teaching materials and school uniforms; funding for utility costs and land/building rent.
-We also support capacity building to increase the potential for the students to improve their education by supporting a volunteer English language teaching initiative, which allows volunteers to reside onsite to enjoy the full experience of the students’ life.
+WWM provided funds for school lunches, teacher’s salaries, teaching materials and school uniforms; funding for utility costs and land/building rent.
+We supported capacity building to increase the potential for the students to improve their education by supporting a volunteer English language teaching initiative, which allowed volunteers to reside onsite to enjoy the full experience of the students’ life.

-WWM’s involvement with CDTC began in 2008 and together with the support of both corporate and individual sponsors, has been able to support additional projects, including construction of a canteen and drilling of a deep-water well to provide fresh, clean water for washing, cooking and drinking.
+WWM’s involvement with CDTC began in 2008 and together with the support of both corporate and individual sponsors, were able to support additional projects, including construction of a canteen and drilling of a deep-water well to provide fresh, clean water for washing, cooking and drinking.

 Working together with a student enterprise set up by Business Studies students at The Regent’s International School in Pattaya, WWM established an IT room in 2011/2012 at CDTC.
 The long term view for the IT room is that CDTC students will have access to other students and learning materials from around the world to enhance their learning opportunities.
-To compliment these facilities, a small library room for reading and school research is also plannedhas been established, though is currently without full funding.though needing future development.
+To compliment these facilities, a small library/multipurpose room for reading and school research was built at the school.

-In the 2013/2014 school year, WWM are working worked together with Regent’s once again and have initiated a vocational training sewing project for female students and teachers.
-Regent’s have also provided a scholarship for one female girl student from CDTC to attend Grade 10, expanding her personal opportunities, and those of her community.
+In the 2013/2014 school year, WWM worked together with Regent’s once again and initiated a vocational training sewing project for female students and teachers.
+Regent’s also provided a scholarship for one female girl student from CDTC to attend Grade 10, expanding her personal opportunities, and those of her community.

 There are over 60 migrant schools, or learning centres, operating within and around Mae Sot, all trying to meet the educational needs of displaced families and their children.
 There are a multitude of issues facing these displaced communities, including access to health care, education and formal recognition.